fenitamas/simple_task_manager/README.md

 ## 🚀 Features

- View a list of tasks
- View a list of tasks
+- View a list of tasks
 - ➕ Add a new task
 - ✔️ Mark a task as completed
 - ❌ Delete a task